 For example, if you ping your instance (private IP of the network interface: 172.31.16.139) from your home computer (IP: 203.0.113.12), and the security group's inbound rule allows the ICMP traffic while its outbound rule does not, your instance will respond to the ping request as the security group is stateful.

 If your network ACL allows the inbound but rejects the outbound ICMP traffic, response to the ping request will be discarded and will not be sent to your home computer as the network ACL is stateless.
 In this case, the flow log has two records:

 V1 1251762227 eni-lq6mkcis 203.0.113.12 172.31.16.139 0 0 1 4 336 1432917027 1432917142 ACCEPT OK

 V1 1251762227 eni-lq6mkcis 172.31.16.139 203.0.113.12 0 0 1 4 336 1432917094 1432917142 REJECT OK

-If the network ACL permits outbound ICMP traffic, your flow log will have two ACCEPT records (one for initiating the ping request and the other for responding).
-If your security group rejects inbound ICMP traffic and the traffic does not reach your instance, the flow log has one REJECT record.
+If your network ACL allows the outbound ICMP traffic, your flow log will have two ACCEPT records (one for sending the ping request and the other for responding).
+If your security group rejects the inbound ICMP traffic and the traffic does not reach your instance, the flow log has one REJECT record.